kathryn43621/portfolio/README.md

 ## Optimisations

-When I improve this project, I would like to start by adding the following functionality:
+When I improve this project, I would like to start by adding the following functionalities:

 - Light & Dark Mode: This feature aims to provide users with the flexibility to choose between different visual themes based on their preferences or environmental conditions, ensuring optimal readability and reducing eye strain.